Volunteers and trainees on Swingbridge2 make a valuable contribution to looking after the local environment while also learning new skills..

 Volunteers are the heart and soul of our Swingbridge programme.

 All our Swingbridge volunteers are taught basic boat-handling skills, with some going on to train and qualify as skippers.
 Many are involved in the Swingbridge2 environmental work.

 For Swingbridge volunteers people skills are invaluable: for enthusing young people; for motivating the offenders who have work placements with us; or in welcoming the many groups who join us for summer boat trips.

-Other specific volunteering roles we are recruiting for can be found in our vacancies pages
+Other specific volunteering roles or training courses can be found on our volunteer vacancies pages

 We’d love to hear from you if you are interested in volunteering.
-For general inquiries and if you are interested in helping with administration, email INFO@ at our address, surreycaretrust.org.uk or call 0ur office on 01483 426990.
+For general inquiries email firstname.lastname@example.org or call 0ur office on 01483 426990.